Review: Finnair Short-Haul Business Class

 - Unfortunately, no. The seats are the same as in Economy Class.

-- Business Class passengers have usually free adjacent seats, complimentary meals and drinks, lounge access and priority services at the airport.
+- Business Class passengers usually have free adjacent seats, complimentary meals and drinks, lounge access and priority services at the airport.

 - Are there many meal options in Finnair's short-haul Business Class?